artemmikhalitsin/SIPServer/README.md

 # SIPServer
-Server which stores SIP records and allows a client to query records
+Server which stores SIP registrations and allows a client to query registrations